nomad33fw/SmartThingsPublic/README.md

-# SmartThings Public Github Repo
+# SmartThings Public Github Report

 An official list of SmartApps and Device Types from SmartThings.